Cairns Western Arterial Road

+Route

 After proceeding north-west for 2.4 km from the Bruce Highway at Bungalow, the dual carriageway road alignment follows Reservoir Road west of a signalised intersection with Pease Street in the suburb of Manoora.
 A number of suburban streets connect directly to the arterial between here and Enmore Road.
 West of Enmore Road, the route rises over high terrain.
 A grade separated interchange provides access to McManus Street, Whitfield through this section.
 Beyond this point, access from some side streets is possible as the alignment passes Kanimbla and Brinsmead.
 Turning north from Brinsmead to follow the Redlynch Valley, the road becomes a single carriageway passing over the Kuranda Scenic Railway and through Kamerunga where it crosses the Barron River.
 North of the river, the arterial provides access to Caravonica before joining the Captain Cook Highway at a large roundabout adjacent to the Skyrail Rainforest Cableway terminal.

 Plans exist to duplicate the road between Brinsmead and Caravonica, which would include the construction of two bridges and an overpass.
 Based on current capacity this upgrade is estimated to be complete by 2023, however a proposed 7,500 room resort and casino at Yorkeys Knob may require the upgrade to occur earlier due to increased traffic volumes associated with the development.